animesh41/ocvs/nsxt-publicdns.md

 ### Prerequisites

-VMware SDDC within your tenancy with appropriate permissions Overlay Network Configuration on NSX-T
+VMware SDDC within your tenancy with appropriate permissions VMware SDDC VCN attached to a NAT or Internet Gateway Overlay Network Configuration on NSX-T

 ## Deploy a Test VM